rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="setVisibility"></a>
 ## *setVisibility*

 Sets whether the specified client should be visible.

 ### Events

- No Events.
+No Events

 ### Parameters